How to Remove a Name from a Mortgage | No Refinancing

 Disadvantages of removing someone from a mortgage by refinancing

-While it is true that refinancing to remove someone from a mortgage has many advantages, there are a number of factors that could make this choice less attractive and lead to exploring other options.
+While refinancing to remove someone from a mortgage has advantages, there are drawbacks to consider:

 How to remove a name from a deed